modernweb-dev/web/docs/guides/test-runner/code-coverage/index.md

 }
 ```

-Basically, your code gets littered with many many flags.
+In short, your code gets littered with many many flags.
 Based on which flags get trigger a statistic gets created.

 So 100% code coverage only means that every line you have in your code was executed at least once after all your tests finished.
 It does not mean that you tested everything, or if your tests make the correct assertions.